FIRST MINUTE

 Seasonal Note: Forest vibrancy peaks post-rain; gaiters for mud in wet.

-More about Kilimanjaro National Park Discover Kilimanjaro National Park
+More about Arusha National Park Discover Arusha National Park

 This 4-day Mount Meru climb itinerary begins with a transfer from your Arusha hotel, plunging you into the trek.
 Includes guided hikes, three meals daily, and hut overnights with armed rangers.
 Altitudes in meters; gains are net, with highs noted for acclimatization.
 Total distance: ~42 km.
 Adopt a slow pace to combat altitude.